fieldtrip/website/development/project/femfuns.md

     conductivities = [0.33 0.01 0 0 0 0 0];
     lf_stim = femfuns_leadfield(mesh,conductivities,sourcemodel,elec);

+An example of the potential distribution on the inner sphere with the stimulating and ground electrode (visualized using https://www.paraview.org/):

+{% include image src="/assets/img/development/project/femfuns/innersphere_stim.png" width="500" %}

 This work is supported by a grant from stichting IT projecten ([StITPro](https://stitpro.nl/)).